angband/angband/docs/guide.rst

 Identifying your items
 ``````````````````````

-Many items found, especially early in the game, will unidentified or partially
+Many items found, especially early in the game, will be unidentified or
-identified.
-Weapons and armour can be identified by being worn and used in
+partially identified.
+Weapons and armour can be identified by being worn and
-combat, and can be removed if found to be of poor quality.
-Some characters
+used in combat, and can be removed if found to be of poor quality.
+Some
-learn to cast spells to identify the runes on wearable items that define their
+characters learn to cast spells to identify the runes on wearable items that
-properties.
+define their properties.

 Staves, rods and wands can often be identified by being used against monsters,
 but be aware that some of these magical items can have negative effects.
 Only